NCATSTranslator/ReasonerAPI/examples/Attributes/publications.md

 }
 ```

-b.
 A source providing only free-text descriptions (note the change in value_type_id):
 ```json
 {
   "edges": [